What is Ambien?

 Ambien Treatment and Help

 Ambien is one of the most abused sleeping pills on the market today and can become highly addictive.
-Abuse of Ambien can result in physical and psychological destruction.
+Abuse can result in physical and psychological destruction.
 Fortunately, help is available to those who desire freedom from an Ambien addiction.
 The first step towards overcoming an addiction to Ambien is to recognize the problem at hand.
 Having professional assistance is critical in dealing with the complications that may have resulted from Ambien abuse.
-While an addiction to Ambien can be overwhelming for you or your loved one, this battle does not have to be fought alone.
+While an addiction can be overwhelming for you or your loved one, this battle does not have to be fought alone.
 Having the support of a professional treatment team at an Ambien rehab center can allow for the best care and ultimately, give you the hope and resources you need to overcome this addiction.

 Ambien Abuse Statistics

 According to the National Survey on Drug Use and Health, over half a million individuals abuse Ambien and other sedatives .
-Other important statistics to be aware of regarding the drug Ambien are as follows:
+Other important statistics to be aware of regarding the drug are as follows:

 - Ambien sales have generated more than 2-billion dollars yearly, making it one of the most popular sleeping pills in the United States .